APPFL/APPFL/docs/install/index.rst

 Installation
 ============

-This page describes how to install APPFL on a machine independent to operating systems.
+This page describes how to install APPFL on a machine independent of operating systems.
-Machine-specific installation steps may be added later.

 Conda environment
 -----------------

-We highly recommend to create new Conda virtual environment and install the required packages for APPFL.
+We highly recommend to create new conda environment and install the required packages for APPFL.

 .. code-block:: console